eilmi/HAMEG-HM1007-serial-interface/README.md

 # Serial interface for Hameg HM1007
 ## Introduction
 This repository contains all the needed code to get the data from a HAMEG HM1007 oscilloscope.
-The core of this interface is an Arduino Nano which is used to communicate with the oscilloscope via it's HO79-4 interface.
+The core of this interface is an Arduino Nano which is used to communicate with the oscilloscope via it's Hameg interface (a 26-pin connector).

 ## Serial interface
 ### Flashing the Arduino